dorgonman/HorizonUIPluginDemo/readme.md

 -----------------------
  Version History
 -----------------------

+*4.19.0
+- NEW: [Auto Page](https://www.youtube.com/watch?v=kbjyGSoLpCk&feature=youtu.be) will split Dialogue Text into multiple pages.
+- NEW: UHorizonDialogueMsgTextBlock::IsDialogueMsgCompleted
+- NEW: UHorizonWidgetFunctionLibrary::GetWidgetFromNameRecursively
+- Refactor C++ Classes folders

 *4.18.0
 - NEW: Implement Hypertext for HorizonDialogueMsgTextBlock：you will be able to use all button's features in dialogue segments.